awesome-formbuilder/awesome-form-builders/README.md

 - **Tally** - No-code form builder with unlimited forms, responses, and advanced features.
   - [Website](https://tally.so/)
   - Features: Custom branding, integrations, and collaboration.

-## Conclusion

-Form builders are essential tools for gathering information and automating workflows.
-Whether you're looking for a simple, free option or a robust, enterprise-level solution, there's a form builder out there to meet your needs.
-Explore these options to find the best fit for your project or business.